peppermatt94/finance/README.md

 ## Graphix

-The 'graphix' subcommand allow you to get a graphical output of stock or simulation.
+The `graphix` subcommand allow you to get a graphical output of stock or simulation.
 It take the input file (see input and output) and create stocks price graph with the `--stocks` command or dayly returns histogram with the `dReturns` command.
 The usual command: